THUNLP-MT/MT-Reading-List/README.md

 <h3 id="attention_mechanism">Attention Mechanism</h3>

+***Note: Attention mechanism plays an important role in NMT and other NLP tasks.
+Since proposed, it's become a new (and very strong) baseline of NMT.
+In view of the significance of attention mechanism, we list several papers about it, covering but limited to the field of NMT.
+Hope that one can draw inspirations from them! ***

+* Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio.
+2015.
+[Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473).
+In *Proceedings of ICLR 2015*.
 * Minh-Thang Luong, Hieu Pham, and Christopher D. Manning.
 2015.
 [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025).
 In *Proceedings of EMNLP 2015*.
 * Haitao Mi, Zhiguo Wang, and Abe Ittycheriah.
 2016.
 [Supervised Attentions for Neural Machine Translation](http://aclweb.org/anthology/D16-1249).
 In *Proceedings of EMNLP 2016*.
 * Zhouhan Lin, Minwei Feng, Cicero Nogueira dos Santos, Mo Yu, Bing Xiang, Bowen Zhou, and Yoshua Bengio.
 2017.
 [A structured self-attentive sentence embedding](https://arxiv.org/abs/1703.03130).
 In *Proceedings of ICLR 2017*.